Region: North & Central Asia

 Look out for special purchases such as hand-made felt carpets with traditional designs (‘shyrdaks’), embroidered Kyrgyz felt hats (‘ak-kalpak’), and chess sets with themes from Kyrgyz folklore.
 Bishkek is the most reliable place for souvenir shopping, with several department stores, galleries and handicraft specialists.
 The Jayma Bazaar in Osh is well known for its colourful spectacle of Central Asian trading.

 Visa: Many nationalities no longer require a visa to travel to Kyrgyzstan for up to 60 days, including Australia, Belgium, UK, Germany, Netherlands, Canada, New Zealand, Ireland, USA and Switzerland.
-Other nationalities should check with their nearest embassy.
 Nationals of other countries not listed should check their requirements at their nearest embassy.
-A LOI is rarely needed, but should it be required by your embassy please contact your booking agent immediately after booking as this can take up to 15 days to be processed and is not included in your trip cost.
+A Letter of Invitation (LOI) is rarely needed, but should it be required by your embassy please contact your booking agent immediately after booking as this can take up to 15 days to be processed and is not included in your trip cost.